 Flash support for Google’s Android OS will be welcomed by many of the Android users out there, and could be something that attracts new customers to their Android OS.

-This is a smart move by Google to include Flash in their Android OS, Apple have come under quite a bit of criticism for not allowing Flash onto the iPhone, and this could possibly lure some iPhone owners to Android powered smartphones.
+This is a smart move by Google to include Flash in their Android OS.
+Apple has come under quite a bit of criticism for not allowing Flash onto the iPhone, and this could possibly lure some iPhone owners to Android-powered smartphones.
+The lack of Flash support on iOS devices has been a point of contention for many users who rely on Flash-based websites and applications.
+By offering Flash support, Android can cater to these users’ needs and potentially increase its market share.

 via Cnet